cybergeek1943/ACJA-Website-Viewer/README.md

 ![GitHub Workflow Status](https://raw.githubusercontent.com/cybergeek1943/badges/main/build-passing.svg)

 ACJA Website Viewer acts as a portal that opens up websites in kiosk mode so that the user does not have access to the URL bar or any other buttons.
+This was a small project I developed for a small local private school nearby.

-This project is also sort of a showcase as to the kind of GUI/UX the can be made in an engine like Godot.
+This project is also sort of a showcase as to the kind of GUI/UX that can be made in an engine like Godot.
+It was a fun project to work on.

 **Additional Tools Needed for best functionality:**
 - Chrome - (In the future MS Edge may be supported as well).